-Outside the national parks, the Southern Sierra’s pristine lakes and rolling hills—not to mention the region’s laid-back small towns—offer year-round opportunities for rest and relaxation.
+The national parks are accessed most easily via gateway towns that include Oakhurst, Fish Camp, and Lee Vining for Yosemite and Visalia and Three Rivers for Sequoia and Kings Canyon.
+Pristine lakes and rolling hills outside the parks offer year-round opportunities for rest and relaxation.
 Or not.
-In winter, the thrill of the slopes (and their relative isolation, especially compared to busy Lake Tahoe) draws a hearty breed of outdoor enthusiast.
-In summer, a hike through groves and meadows or alongside streams and waterfalls allows you to see, smell, and feel nature up close.
-Whether you’re taking it easy, though, or braving the elements, you’re in for a treat.
+In winter the thrill of the slopes—and their relative isolation compared to busy Lake Tahoe—draws a hearty breed of outdoor enthusiast.
+In summer a hike through groves and meadows or alongside streams and waterfalls allows you to see, smell, and feel nature up close.